afikri/tailwind-nextjs-starter-blog/data/blog/php/laravel/simple-spatie-laravel-permission-implementation.md

 Here is a steps on how to use spatie/laravel-permission with Laravel 9.\*:

 1. **Installation**:
-   Open the terminal and navigate to your Laravel project's root directory.
+   Open the terminal and navigate to the Laravel project's root directory.

    - Run the following command to install spatie/laravel-permission: